Why backpack to Enchanted Valley?

 Enchanted Valley, 13.5 miles

-The Valley has many camping spots along the river and throughout the meadow and tree line.
+The Valley has many camping spots along the river, meadow, and tree line.

 This is a busy spot, especially on weekends, so arrive early to find a location you like.

 Farthest section of Enchanted Valley, approx. 14 miles

 There are more camp spots further down the trail.
 From Enchanted Valley, if you continue on the trail towards Anderson Pass, a few places are tucked up against the river or amongst the thickening trees.

 We did Anderson Pass as a day hike, leaving our camp in Enchanted Valley; if you want to hike to Anderson Pass to camp, there are a few small camp spots near the top.